reactsuperwizard/MEVN-stack-Multiroom-Private-Chat/README.md

 - **npm install**

 - 1. Run nodejs_chat.sql
-  2. copy .env file to "server" folder
+  2. rename the file "server/.env copy" to ".env" and adjust settings
   3. make a "storage" folder in "D" driver

      - make a "avatar" folder in "storage" folder